 Lee County Florida assistance programs.

-Residents of Lee County can receive assistance with a variety of bills and expenses.
+Residents of Lee County can receive assistance with a variety of bills and expenses from The Caring Center, community action, and agencies noted below.
 Help is provided in the form of payments to businesses such as landlords, mortgage holders, utility companies, and more.
 Read below to find how to access these programs.

 Rent and mortgage assistance